ggabbiani/OFL/docs/foundation/README.md

     |
     +---> engine

-so that same invokation of the same primitive will actually perform the following actions:
+so that same invocation of the same primitive will actually perform the following actions:

  1. add of a magnet shape to the scene (FL_ADD);
  2. mount shape through predefined screws (FL_MOUNT);